Puppy Stations

 Why:

-- Teaches dogs to walk calmly on a leash
+- Teaching dogs to walk calmly on a leash helps them learn to trust and follow their humans.

 - Teaches dogs to focus on the handler when out on walks